-This past September, the Blanton Museum of Art opened up Without Limits: Helen Frankenthaler, Abstraction, and the Language of Print.
-The show, a generous gift by the Helen Frankenthaler Foundation, will stay open until February 20, 2022.
-It is an experience both Austinites and tourists should put on their must-do list when visiting the Texas city.
+In 2021, the Blanton Museum of Art opened up Without Limits: Helen Frankenthaler, Abstraction, and the Language of Print.
+The show, a generous gift by the Helen Frankenthaler Foundation, was open until February 2022.
+It was an experience both Austinites and tourists hopefully put on their must-do list.

 Painter Helen Frankenthaler